NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 0 [-0.18972559 -0.81966549  0.1994578   1.38158021] 1.0 False
 0 [-0.2061189  -1.0166379   0.22708941  1.72943365] 1.0 True
 ```
-Note that the above process does not involve any training.
+*Note that the above process does not involve any training.*

 # Agent training with Ray/RLlib

-Reinforcement learning algorithms are notorious for the amount of data they need to collect in order to perform adequate agent training.
+RL algorithms are notorious for the amount of data they need to collect in order to learn policies.
 The more data collected, the better the training will be.
-However, we also need to collect massive amounts of data in reasonable time.
-That is where RLlib can assist us.
+The best way to do it is to run many Gym instances in parallel and collecting experience, and this is where RLlib assists.

 [RLlib](https://docs.ray.io/en/master/rllib.html) is an open-source library for reinforcement learning that offers both high scalability and a unified API for a variety of applications.
 It supports all known deep learning frameworks such as Tensorflow, Pytorch, although most parts are framework-agnostic and can be used by either one.

-To demonstrate RLlib's capabilities, this page describes a simple example of training an RL agent.
-As above, the `CartPole-v0` OpenAI Gym environment will be used.
+The RL policy learning examples provided in this tutorial demonstrate the RLlib abilities.
+For convenience, the `CartPole-v0` OpenAI Gym environment will be used.

+The most straightforward way is to create a Python "trainer" script.
+It will call the necessary packages, setup flags, and run the experiments, all nicely put in a few lines of Python code.

 ## Import packages

-The main package you need to import is `ray`:
+Begin trainer by importing the `ray` package:
 ```python
 import ray
 from ray import tune
 ```
-`Ray` consists of an API readily available for building distributed applications, hence its importance for parallel RL training.
+`Ray` consists of an API readily available for building [distributed applications](https://docs.ray.io/en/master/index.html).
 On top of it, there are several problem-solving libraries, one of which is RLlib.

 `Tune` is another one of `Ray`'s libraries for scalable hyperparameter tuning.
-All RLlib trainers (scripts for RL agent training) are compatible with Tune API, making experimenting quite easy.
+All RLlib trainers (scripts for RL agent training) are compatible with Tune API, making experimenting easy and streamlined.

-We also import the `argparse` package with which you can setup a number of flags.
-These flags will allow you to control certain hyperparameters, such as:
+Import also the `argparse` package and setup some flags.
+Although that step is not mandatory, these flags will allow controlling of certain hyperparameters, such as:
-* RL algorithm (e.g. PPO, DQN)
+* RL algorithm utilized (e.g. PPO, DQN)
 * Number of CPUs/GPUs
 * ...and others
 ```python